Ray Hamilton (defensive end)

-Raymond Hamilton (June 6, 1916 – February 13, 1995) was a standout football and basketball player for the University of Arkansas and a professional football player in the National Football League where he played for the Cleveland / Los Angeles Rams and the Detroit Lions.
+Raymond Hamilton (June 6, 1916 – February 13, 1995) was a standout football and basketball player for the University of Arkansas and a professional football player in the National Football League (NFL), where he played for the Cleveland / Los Angeles Rams and the Detroit Lions.

 College career

 A member of the Arkansas Razorbacks 1930's All-Decade Team, he lettered in football in 1935, 1936, and 1937.
-In 1936, Hamilton played both sides of the ball playing a key role in defeating the Texas Longhorns 6-0 to win their first ever Southwest Conference Championship.
+In 1936, Hamilton played both sides of the ball playing a key role in defeating the Texas Longhorns 6–0 to win their first ever Southwest Conference Championship.
 He also lettered in basketball in 1936, 1937, and 1938.

 Professional career

 In 1938, he was drafted by the Cleveland Rams joining his college teammate Jim Benton.
 In 1939, Hamilton played for the Detroit Lions playing both ways shifting from offensive end to defensive end.
 In 1940, Hamilton joined the United States Army where he worked himself up to the rank of Army Intelligence captain.
 After spending time on an Alaskan base, he received his release from the Army in 1943.
-In 1944 and 1945, he went back to the Cleveland Rams winning an NFL championship in 1945 defeating the Washington Redskins 15-14.
+In 1944 and 1945, he went back to the Cleveland Rams winning an NFL championship in 1945 defeating the Washington Redskins 15–14.
 With the Rams moving to Los Angeles, Hamilton finished his NFL career with the L.A.
 Rams in 1946 and 1947.